 I have grown immensely as person, and as a father, because of being a single parent.
 Your priorities change and your life is not, and can not be, structured solely around yourself.
 I am ok with that.
 You find a way to have balance and have a life but you just find new and unique ways to live that life.
 You may not have as much freedom or as much spontaneity as you want but the rewards far, far outweigh any complaints.

 I also think that the single parent set up can compliment and enhance a child in great ways.
 It can help them grow and become stronger and more capable because they are, from an early age, seeing first hand the effort and the life that you are making and living.
 With the right attitude, parents can make the single parent household hugely beneficial to a child.
+In fact, here are six benefits of single parenting for the child if you make the most of the situation.

 Six Benefits Of Single Parenting For The Child